gerstner-hub/xwmfs/README.md

  |
  |--------> owners: contains one line per well-known selection buffer,
  |                  identifying the current window ID that _owns_ the
  |                  selection buffer in question.
+If there's no owner then 0
+ |                  is displayed as window ID.
  |--------> primary: On read this returns the content of the primary selection
  |                   formatted as UTF-8 text.
 This is the selection that is
  |                   typically pasted when pressing the middle mouse button.